 We develop, manufacture and sell single-wafer wet cleaning equipment, which semiconductor manufacturers can use in numerous manufacturing steps to remove particles, contaminants and other random defects, and thereby improve product yield, in fabricating advanced integrated circuits, or chips.
-Our Ultra C equipment is designed to remove random defects from a wafer surface effectively, without damaging a wafer or its features, even at an increasingly advanced process node (the minimum line width on a chip) of 22 nanometers, or nm, or less.
+Our Ultra C equipment is designed to remove random defects from a wafer surface efficiently and effectively, without damaging a wafer or its features, even at an increasingly advanced process node (the minimum line width on a chip) of 22 nanometers, or nm, or less.
 Our equipment is based on our innovative, proprietary Space Alternated Phase Shift, or SAPS, and Timely Energized Bubble Oscillation, or TEBO, technologies.
 We developed our proprietary technologies to enable manufacturers to produce chips that reach their ultimate physical limitations while maintaining product yield, which is the percentage of chips on a wafer that meet manufacturing specifications

 We seek to market our wet processing equipment by first establishing a referenceable base of leading logic and memory chip makers, whose use of our products can influence decisions by other manufacturers.
 We believe this process will help us to penetrate the mature integrated circuit manufacturing markets and to build credibility with industry leaders.
-We have placed evaluation SAPS equipment with selected memory and logic chip customers since 2009 and recognized revenue from SAPS equipment since 2011.
-Using a similar "demo-to-sales" process, we began placing TEBO evaluation equipment with selected customers in 2016 and recognized revenue from our initial sale of TEBO equipment in December 2016.
-As of June 30, 2017, we had sold and deployed more than 30 single-wafer wet cleaning tools.
-We recognized revenue from the selected customers' purchases of single-wafer wet cleaning equipment totaling \$10.6 million, or 73.6% of our revenue, in the first half of 2017, \$21.5 million, or 78.4% of our revenue, in 2016, and \$26.8 million, or 86.0% of our revenue, in 2015.
+We have placed evaluation SAPS equipment with selected customers since 2009, and had sold and deployed a total of twenty Ultra C SAPS cleaning tools as of December 31, 2016.
+We recognized revenue from customers' purchases of SAPS equipment totaling \$26.8 million in 2015 and \$5.6 million in the first nine months of 2016.
+We have initiated a similar "demo-to-sales" process for TEBO equipment, and have begun to place TEBO evaluation equipment with a selected group of leading memory and logic chip customers.
+As of December 31, 2016, we had sold and deployed two Ultra C TEBO cleaning tools.